Security risks of cloud migration

 Here are a few best practices that can help improve security during and after cloud migrations:

-- Establish a set of security standards and criteria: work with compliance, IT and development teams to develop basic security standards.
+- Establish a set of security standards and criteria: Work with compliance, IT and development teams to develop basic security standards.
 At a minimum, these standards should cover access control, IaC templates, cloud workload vulnerability management and secure DevOps procedures.

-- Enforce multi-factor authentication: at all stages of cloud migration, it’s necessary to require multi-factor authentication, including within development environments.
+- Enforce multi-factor authentication: At all stages of cloud migration, it’s necessary to require multi-factor authentication, including within development environments.
 This reduces the risk of unauthorized access to administrator accounts and critical assets.